mstksg/inCode/copy/entries/dependent-haskell-2.md

 *   Constructor-style is necessary for writing typeclass instances.
 You can't write a `Show` instance for `(forall hs.
 Network i hs o -> r) -> r`, but you can write one for `OpaqueNet i o`.
-We'll also be writing `Binary` instances later for serialization/deserialization, and it only works with constructor-style.
+We'll also be writing `Binary` instances later for serialization/deserialization, and it all only works in constructor-style.

 *   Haskell doesn't allow you to use Rank-N types as arguments to type constructors, so you can have `[OpaqueNet i o]`, but *not* ` [OpaqueNet' i o r]` or `[(forall hs.
 Network i hs o -> r) -> r]`.
-You can have `IO (OpaqueNet i o)`, but not `IO ((forall hs.
+You can have `MVar (OpaqueNet i o)`, but not `MVar ((forall hs.
 Network i hs o -> r) -> r)`.
-    These are known as *impredicative* types, which are a big no-no in GHC Haskell.
+    The latter are known as *impredicative* types, which are a big no-no in GHC Haskell.
 Don't even go there!
-The constructor style is necessary in these situations unless you want to do a ContT-style skolemization, like `(forall hs.
+The constructor style is necessary in these situations.

+    If the type constructor is a Monad, you can get away with a ContT-style skolemization, like `(forall hs.
 Network i hs o -> [r]) -> [r]` and `(forall hs.
 Network i hs o -> IO r) -> IO r`.
+But this doesn't work for `MVar` and other useful type constructors you might want to put `OpaqueNet` in.

 *   When writing functions that *take* existentials as inputs, the constructor-style is arguably more natural.
+But barely.

     For example, we wrote a function to find the number of hidden layers in a network earlier:

     ~~~haskell
     numHiddens :: OpaqueNet i o -> Int
     ~~~

-    But the continuation-style version would have a slightly messier type:
+    But the continuation-style version has a slightly messier type:

     ~~~haskell
     numHiddens' :: ((forall hs.
 Network i hs o -> Int) -> Int)
                 -> Int
     ~~~

-    Even with with the type synonym, it's a little awkward.
+    Even with with the type synonym, it's still a little awkward:

     ~~~haskell
     numHiddens' :: OpaqueNet' i o Int -> Int
     ~~~

-    This is why you'll encounter more functions *returning* continuation-style existentials than *taking* them in the wild, for the most part.
+    This is why you'll encounter many more functions *returning* continuation-style existentials in libraries than *taking* them, for the most part.

 [someNatVal]: http://hackage.haskell.org/package/base-4.9.0.0/docs/GHC-TypeLits.html#v:someNatVal

-These are just general principles, not hard-fast rules.
-This list is nowhere near exhaustive and reflects my current progress in my journey towards a dependently typed lifestyle and also the things come to mind as I write this blog post.
+These are just general principles, not hard fast rules.
+This list is nowhere near exhaustive and reflects my current progress in my journey towards a dependently typed lifestyle.
 If you come back in a month, you might see more things listed here!

 All said, I do find myself very happy when I see that a library I'm using offers *both* styles for me to use.
 And I've been known to submit PR's to a